 - New guidance has been issued promptly

 - Statutory timescales have been maintained

-- Wisits have continued virtually
+- Visits have continued virtually

-- One could be used to be used to
+- Local level management has been enhanced

 - Management oversight has remained...

 ... all whilst children have continued coming into care and less are leaving

 Throughout lockdown there has been constant engagement and feedback to understand and capture how teams are responding to the crisis.
 We have done this through: